nisar86/js-racer-turbo/README.md

  * More bounce when car is off road.
  * Screen shake when off-road or collision.
  * Throw up dirt particles when off road.
+ * The elements of the world move independently.
+ * The elements of the world can always remain the same or change.
  * More dynamic camera (lower at faster speed, swoop over hills etc).
  * Automatic resolution & drawDistance detection.
  * Projection based curves ? x,y rotation.